-Our digital strategy, Realising Scotland's full potential in a digital world, sets out how we will ensure that we put digital at the heart of everything we do – how we deliver inclusive economic growth, reform our public services, and prepare our children for the workplace of the future.
+Our digital strategy, Realising Scotland's full potential in a digital world, sets out how we will make sure that digital is at the heart of everything we do – how we deliver economic growth, reform our public services, and prepare our children for the workplace of the future.

-We have also published an evidence paper to accompany our digital the strategy.
-This paper summarises the important links between digital, economic productivity and inclusion.
-It also analyses Scotland's digital performance over time and in an international context.
+We have also published an evidence paper to accompany our digital strategy.
+It summarises the links between digital, economic productivity and inclusion.
+The paper also analyses Scotland's digital performance over time and in an international context.

 We are implementing our digital strategy by:

 - offering digital support for businesses to help them become internationally competitive

 - supporting digital transformation by delivering public services that meet the needs of the public